PotatoCodo/ai201-project2-fitfindr/planning.md

 **How does information from one tool get passed to the next?**
 <!-- Describe how your agent stores and accesses state within a session.
 What data is tracked?
 How is it passed between tool calls? -->
+The agent will be asked to remember it and will be asked to use remembered state as input into the next tool.

 ---